Declines in Shares of Retailers Pressure U.S. Stocks

 ADVERTISEMENT

-Synchrony Financial rose more than 4%, making it one of the S&P 500's biggest gainers, on news that Warren Buffett's Berkshire Hathaway had opened a large investment in the biggest U.S. store credit-card issuer.
+Synchrony Financial rose $1.35, or 4.6%, to $30.99, making it one of the S&P 500's biggest gainers, after Warren Buffett's Berkshire Hathaway disclosed Monday that it had opened a large investment in the U.S. store credit-card issuer.
 The financials sector of the S&P 500 rose 0.2%.

 Retailers' earnings were mixed.
-Dick's Sporting Goods fell 23% after same-store sales fell short of expectations in the latest quarter and the company lowered its forecast for annual earnings.
-Advance Auto Parts shed 20% after lowering its 2017 guidance and missing analysts' estimates on profits.
-Coach, whose profits beat expectations but sales fell short, was down 15%.
+Dick's Sporting Goods fell $8.04, or 23%, to $26.87 -- its biggest decline on record -- after same-store sales fell short of expectations in the latest quarter and the company lowered its forecast for annual earnings.
+Advance Auto Parts shares also posted their biggest one-day percentage decline on record, shedding $22.24, or 20%, to $87.08, after the company lowered its 2017 guidance and missed analysts' estimates on profits.
+Coach, whose profits beat expectations but sales fell short, shed $7.28, or 15%, to $40.64.

-Shares of TJX Companies, the parent of the T.J.
-Maxx, Marshalls and HomeGoods off-price chains, added 0.8% after reporting strong quarterly sales.
+Shares of TJX Companies -- the parent of the T.J.
+Maxx, Marshalls and HomeGoods off-price chains -- added 54 cents, or 0.8%, to $70.16 after reporting strong quarterly sales.

 Shares of many brick-and-mortar retailers have tumbled this year as increased competition from e-commerce giants like Amazon.com have cut into profits.